sonam1975/post_comments/README.md

-           '/user/user:id/song:id/comment'
+           'POST /songs/comment'
-           Adds a comment for a particular song of a matching artist for that user's accout.
+            Adds a comment for a particular song of a matching artist for that user's accout. req.body = {

-           '/user/user:id/song:id/like'
+              user-id: INT
+              user: String,
+              comment: String
+              }

+                    responses with a status of whether it is posted or not.

+           'POST /songs/like'
-            Adds a like for a particular song of a matching artist for that user's accout.
+            Adds a like for a particular song of a matching artist for that user's accout. req.body = {

-            '/user/user:id/song:id/plays'
+              user-id: INT,
+              user-name; String,
+              like: INT
+            }
+                          responses with a status of whether it is posted or not.

+            'POST /songs/plays'
             Adds number of plays for a particular song id for the user's account

-            '/user/user:id/song:id/repost'
+            req.body = {
+              user-id: INT,
+              user-name; String,
+              playsCount: INT
+            }
+                          responses with a status of whether it is posted or not.

+            'POST /songs/repost'
             Adds a number of replay for a particular song of a matching artist for that user's accout.

+            req.body = {
+             user-id: INT,
+              user-name; String,
+              like: INT
+            }
+                          responses with a status of whether it is posted or not.

 #READ
                                  Route and Info

-             '/songs' - Legacy Route
+             'GET /songs' - Legacy Route
+            returns a JSON object containing the information about the song
+            song: [
+                    {
+                      'id': Number,
+                      'songName': String,
+                      'artist': String,

+                      'user': [
+                        {
+                          id: Number,
+                          'imageUrl': String,
+                          'userName': String,
+                          'comments': String,
+                          'likeCount': Number,
+                          'repostCount': Number,
+                          'playCount': Number
+                        }
+                      ]
+                    }
+                  ]

+            'GET /songs/comments'
+            returns all the comments for a particular song which would be a JSON object. comments :[ {'userName':String,
+                        'userId' : INT,
+                        'comment': String},
+                        .
+                        .
+                        .
+                        .
+                        .
+                        {'userName':String,
+                        'userId' : INT,
+                        'comment': String}
+                        ]

+             'GET /songs/likes'
+            returns all the number of likes for a particular song which would be a number likes : INT

+            'GET /songs/repost'
+            returns all the number of reposts for a particular song which would be a number repost : INT

+            'GET /songs/playsCount'
-            returns all the songs and related information like number of plays, number of likes, name of the song etc.
+            returns all the number of likes for a particular song which would be a number playsCount : INT
-            "/user/user:id/song:id"
-            returns the information about the  particular song of specific artist like comments,song_url, number of likes, number of replays, users who liked(their info like name, image_url), user who reposted(their info like name, image_url)